-I’d like to tell you that I had a master plan to be a best selling author, masterful writing partner and founder of Michael Levin Writing Experience, but that’s not exactly how things happened.
+I’d like to tell you that I had a master plan to be a best selling author and founder of Michael Levin Writing Experience, but that’s not exactly how things happened.
 In fact, it couldn’t be further from where I started.

 It all started back at Columbia Law school, where I earned my J.D. back in 1985.
 I bought a suit and went to work as an attorney in Boston.
 There were only two problems – I didn’t like being a lawyer, and I kept failing the Bar.

 After too many stops and starts, I decided to try my hand at what I loved and what I was really good at – writing.
 As my Columbia classmates were making partners at their firms, I was a starving writer.
 Through pure serendipity, around this same time, I met a man who quickly became my business mentor and one of my best friends to this day.
 A highly successful restaurant owner, he told me that he had mentored a lot of creative people and that “You can’t do your best creative work when you’re wondering about how you’re going to pay your rent or put food on the table.”
 I figured that if I didn’t try to make it as a writer now, I never would.

 This man sat me down in a Dunkin’ Donuts (It’s Boston, of course) and showed me how to value my time in a business sense.
 He suggested that I offer private writing classes, because that would keep me involved with what I loved, writing, and would also bring in enough money to pay for my life so that I could keep on pursuing my dream of making it as a published author.